jeffgodwyll/MonthApp/week4/android_phonegap.md

 #### Prerequisites

-* Setting Up ADT Bundle
+* Setting Up ADT Bundle...
-* Setting Up Android Tools
+* Setting Up Android Tools...
-* Setting Up Cordova
+* Setting Up Cordova...

 #### Porting The HTML5 App to Android

-* Create `www` directory/folder in assets dir and move or copy project contents there
+* Create `www` directory/folder in assets dir and move or copy project contents there.
-* Reference `cordova.js` in `index.html` or what you're naming your app's start page
+* Reference `cordova.js` in `index.html` or what you're naming your app's start page.
 * Configure the project to use Cordova/Phonegap Libraries by placing `cordova.jar` in libs directory/folder.
-* Configure the project's metadata in AndroidManifest.xml
+* Configure the project's metadata in AndroidManifest.xml.